This guide is designed to support research in MUSE E-102.

 The essential database for topics related to the U.S. and Canada.
 Local history is well-represented, as is scholarship on history museums more generally.

-ontains full-text of nearly 30 journals and newsletters, all published by the American Anthropological Association.
+Contains full-text of nearly 30 journals and newsletters, all published by the American Anthropological Association.
 Look here for discussions of cultural heritage, material culture, museums of anthropology, science, and natural history (among other things).

 A core resource for researchers, professionals, and students working in sociology, social planning and policy, and many related disciplines.
 It draws its contents from more than 1800 journals, relevant dissertations, selected books and book chapters, and association papers, as well as citations for book reviews and other media.
-Look here for studies of museum culture, the social experience of museums, the political dimensions of museums and collectioms, etc.
+Look here for studies of museum culture, the social experience of museums, the political dimensions of museums and collections, etc.

 NOTE: the default display of results is by year; you may get more pertinent information -- depending on your topic -- by resorting by relevance.

 Since 1906, the AAM has been a leader in developing best practices and advocating for museums, as well as providing a host of opportunities to museum staff and volunteers.
 More than 35,000 individual museum professionals and volunteers, institutions, and corporate partners benefit from the work of the Alliance.
 Membership is reasonably priced -- if you're inclined to join -- and provides many benefits, including access to its Resource Library and the full archive of its flagship publication, Museum Magazine.
 In addition to a topics page, blog postings, data and fact sheets, the site also links to Museopunks, a podcast on progressive museum work.